PatternsTechGit/PT_Fontawesome_Bootstrap/README.md

 ## About this exercise

-Previously we scaffold a new Angular application using the `ng new` command.
+Previously we scaffolded a new Angular application using the `ng new` command.

 In this exercise we will